thothsum/Avzag/README.md

 # Avzag

-This repository is deprecated and soon will be archived.
-The project continues at https://github.com/raxysstudios/avzag.
+**[Deprecation]** The project's legacy continues at various other repos: https://github.com/raxysstudios.

 ## Contacts